ibm-cloud-docs/hlf-support/howto/console-fixpack.md

 ### Step two: Update the webhook
 {: #install-fixpack-webhook-firewall}

 First, you need to update the webhook that you created when you initially deployed or upgraded to the 1.0.0 blockchain service.
-Run the following command to update the webhook in the `ibpinfra` namespace or project:
+Run the following command to update the webhook in the `ibm-hlfsupport-infra` namespace or project:

 ```
-kubectl set image deploy/ibm-hlfsupport-webhook -n ibpinfra ibm-hlfsupport-webhook=cp.icr.io/cp/ibm-hlfsupport-crdwebhook:1.0.0-20210915-amd64
+kubectl set image deploy/ibm-hlfsupport-webhook -n ibm-hlfsupport-infra ibm-hlfsupport-webhook=cp.icr.io/cp/ibm-hlfsupport-crdwebhook:1.0.0-20210915-amd64
 ```
 {: codeblock}